Lead Firm: Groupe A / Annexe U

 The purpose of this intervention plan is to improve the level of comfort and safety of pedestrians and cyclists in Old Québec City (Vieux-Québec), a historic neighbourhood that is popular with tourists.
 By developing “families” of streets according to the findings of a multi-criteria analysis, the plan serves as a decision and design support tool for redevelopment work in the area.
 Based on the complete streets concept, it includes proposals for the redevelopment of these groups of streets, an implementation plan spanning 15 years, and a multidisciplinary and participatory approach.

-"An Award of Merit goes to an ambitious pedestrian and cycling plan in old Quebec City—one of Canada’s most historic and valued urban precincts.
+"An Award goes to an ambitious pedestrian and cycling plan in old Quebec City—one of Canada’s most historic and valued urban precincts.
 Part study and part master plan, this was a well -researched, comprehensive, innovative and beautifully presented project.